radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 i = input on, o = output on
 ```

+### ADC & Expression Pedals

+Up to 8 ADC inputs may be configured for Expression Pedals.
+On GrandOrgue right click on the expression pedal input.

+Click 'Event' and select Bx Controller

+Click 'Channel' select your configured midi channel

+Click 'Detect Complex MIDI Setup', move the Expression Pedal control as directed.
+Note: On my setup Controller-No 32 does not eem to work.

+Click 'OK' and remember to save the organ settings

 ### 'Z' Pin Status
 This screen may be useful for viewing the 12 bit ADC results before filtering and conversion to 7 bit midi values.